Hugh Beaver Roberts: Professional life

 When a draft bill was put before Parliament in April 1872, there were eight railways listed in it, but five of these were rejected by the select committee.
 Two of the remaining lines were those proposed by Roberts, the Dinas to Moel Tryfan line, and the southern branch to Rhyd Ddu.
-The third would have linked the Croesor and Port Madoc Railway to Beddgelert, Pen-y-Gwryd, Capel Curig and Betws-y-Coed.
+The third would have linked the Croesor and Portmadoc Railway to Beddgelert, Pen-y-Gwryd, Capel Curig and Betws-y-Coed.
 Roberts was listed on the bill as both a major subscriber and one of the seven directors.
-The Act of Parliament was granted on 6 August 1872, and a second Act was obtained on 16 June 1873, to authorise modifications to the lease agreement between the company and Roberts.
-The fact that Roberts agreed to the lease has perplexed modern railway historians, because it appears to be particularly onorous.
+The North Wales Narrow Gauge Railways Act 1872 (35 & 36 Vict. c. clxxv) was granted on 6 August 1872, and a second act of Parliament, the North Wales Narrow Gauge Railways (Lease) Act 1873 (36 & 37 Vict. c. lxxii), was obtained on 16 June 1873, to authorise modifications to the lease agreement between the company and Roberts.
+The fact that Roberts agreed to the lease has perplexed modern railway historians, because it appears to be particularly onerous.
 Under the terms of the lease, Roberts was required to spend £10,000 on buying locomotives and rolling stock, and was to maintain them for 21 years, so that they would retain their full value.
 All locomotives were to be Fairlie's Patent machines, and all stock would revert to the company after 21 years, although they would need to make a payment to Roberts if their value exceeded the purchase price at that time.

 The construction of the Moel Tryfan line was awarded to Hugh Unsworth McKie, but Spooner failed to oversee the work sufficiently, and McKie lacked the financial resources required for such a project.
 The date for completion was November 1874, and McKie abandoned the project in that month, with much work still to be completed.
 With the deadline missed, Roberts knew that there was no way that the terms of his lease could be enforced, and walked away from it.
 Another contractor completed the Moel Tryfan line and the southern branch as far as Llyn Cwellyn by May 1877, using a locomotive hired from the Ffestiniog Railway and possibly a second hired from Roberts' Braich quarry.
-Locomotives and rolling stock were purchased by a London-based financier called J C Russell, who may have had some connection with Roberts, and the company ran with Russell as the receiver and chairman from 1879.
+Locomotives and rolling stock were purchased by a London-based financier called J. C. Russell, who may have had some connection with Roberts, and the company ran with Russell as the receiver and chairman from 1879.